unic/gulp-data-validate/readme.md

 Uses [ajv](https://github.com/epoberezkin/ajv), [json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser) and [import-fresh](https://github.com/sindresorhus/import-fresh) under the hood.

 ## How
 Have a `*.data.js` and a `*.schema.json` file for your module on the same level.
-Pass in the data file to the plugin, and, boom: Check whether it's valid.
+Pass in the data file to the plugin, and, boom: See whether it's valid.
 If it's not, it'll log what's to be done.

 ```bash
 yarn add gulp-data-validate --dev